canjs/canjs/docs/can-guides/topics/testing.md

 @highlight 87-93,only
 @codepen

-You can also use [can-reflect.getValue Reflect.setValue] to update the properties of `pageComponentViewModel` and verify that the `routeData` is updated correctly:
+You can also set the `value` of the properties of `pageComponentViewModel` and verify that the `routeData` is updated correctly:

 ```html
 <div id="mocha"></div>